jiehsheng/PatentTransformer/README.md

 # PatentTransformer

 PatentTransformer is our codename for "Augmented Inventing."
 The ultimate goal of this project is to help inventors conceive better inventions and quality patents.
 We leverage Transformer-based models, such as GPT-2 and BERT for patent text generation and measurement.
+Our source code will be released soon.

 ## Our preprints & papers